 This passage makes the distinction between acknowledging that we have needs, and those needs are to be met, and the idea that everything is simply ours for the taking.
 Without “entitlement or ownership” suggests we should be grateful for what we do have while knowing that it is not truly ours.
 We are not owed everything we desire, nor do we ever truly own something.
 It is ours to use for a time and then it is relinquished.

 “Madhu vātāḥ ṛitāyate madhu kṣaranti sindhavaḥ mādvih naḥ santuṣadhi. madhu naktamutusāsu madhumatpārthiva rajah madhu kṣorastu suryah mādhirgābo bhavantu naḥ’’ (Rigveda,1/90/6,7,8) — translated, “Environment provides bliss to people leading their life perfectly.
-Rivers bliss us with sacred water and provide us health, night, morning, vegetation."
+Rivers bless us with sacred water and provide us health, night, morning, vegetation."

 There are many more examples we could explore, but in an effort to keep this entry relatively succinct, let’s explore specifics and practical ways of applying yogic philosophy to our daily practice.